InfinityAlgo-Academy/LightHouse/CONTRIBUTING.md

 yarn deploy-viewer

-echo "Use the GitHub web interface to tag the release" echo "Generate the release notes, and update the release page"
+echo "Use the GitHub web interface to tag the release" echo "Copy changelog to release notes and update the release page"

 # * Tell the world!!! *
 echo "Inform various peoples"